Picard faces a twin dilemma as Star Trek sets out to do Blade Runner.

 The silence is broken by a small noise, a couple of shifting stones.
 There is a momentary pause then a further noise, more hesitant movement, more dust and soil and pebbles shifting.
 Then, suddenly, a hand reaches up and grasps the edge of the crater.
 It is the hand of actor Patrick Stewart.
 It is the hand of Jean-Luc Picard.

 Yes, Jean-Luc Picard is back.
 Older, yes.
 Wiser?
 Maybe.
 Sadder?
 Definitely.
-It doesn’t feel like “Star Trek: The Next Generation” but it does feel like “Star Trek”.
+It doesn’t feel like “Star Trek: The Next Generation” but “Remembrance” does at least feel like “Star Trek”.

 Picard (Patrick Stewart), now retired, spends his days tending to the ancestral Picard vineyard (presumably the house was completely restored following the fire which claimed the lives of the rest of his family), troubled by the dreams of the past.
 But when a mysterious stranger arrives, it sparks a mystery which rouses Picard from his melancholy and gives him a purpose again.
 The mission, this time: to honour a debt to a dearly departed friend.